Raw Vegan Labneh

-During my first two years of university, the labneh was one of the foods I missed the most being away from home.
+During my first two years of university, labneh was one of the foods I missed the most being away from home.
 It’s basically strained yogurt that has the consistency of soft cheese, and is traditionally eaten with pita bread olive oil or on pastries for breakfast.
 It was definitely one of my favourite dairy products, coming only second to halloumi cheese.

-So a while back, I shared my recipe for cheater’s vegan labneh, made with soy yoghurt and the miracle of xanthan gum.
+So a while back, I shared my recipe for cheater’s vegan labneh , made with soy yoghurt and the miracle of xanthan gum.
 While it is delicious and pretty close to the real thing, it’s still a tad more processed than I’d like, so I set about concocting a raw version using cashews.

 And believe me when I say that not only is this a raw, and more wholesome vegan labneh, it also tastes infinitely more authentic (if you’re thinking the Lebanese/Levantine version of labneh, not the Turkish version which is slightly creamier and less bitter).
 I have half a mind to present this to my friends and family back home and watch to see if they notice it’s vegan.